FIWARE/tutorials.Entity-Relationships/README.md

 This command will also import seed data from the previous [Store Finder tutorial](https://github.com/Fiware/tutorials.Getting-Started) on startup.

->**Note:** If you want to clean up and start over again you can do so with the following command:
+>:information_source: **Note:** If you want to clean up and start over again you can do so with the following command:
 >
 >```console
 >./services stop